SaturnTsen/saturntsen.github.io/docs/UM-CV/UM-CV 3 Linear Classifiers.md

 `torch.autograd.gradcheck` calculates the numerical gradient and compares it to the analytical gradient.

-`torch.autogrd.gradgradcheck` calculates the numerical gradient of the gradient (Hessian) and compares it to the analytical gradient of the gradient.
+`torch.autograd.gradgradcheck` calculates the numerical gradient of the gradient (Hessian) and compares it to the analytical gradient of the gradient.

 Hyperparameters: